Bennycwai/AQM_test/README.md

 - [Master's Thesis] Optimising HIV treatment, care, & testing programs in Vancouver, BC.

 This project looks at understanding the entire HIV continuum of care in Vancouver to find the optimal allocation of budget for testing, care, & treatment programs to minimize HIV morbidity, mortality, and number of infections.
-This ongoing project uses a large ODE epidemic compartment model to represent the continuum of care.
-We work closely with Vancouver Coastal Health and Providence Health to ensure the model actually reflects what occurs in practice.
+I worked closely with Vancouver Coastal Health and Providence Health stake holders and health care experts to ensure the model actually reflects what occurs in practice.
+My optimal solution is expected to save Vancouer $48 million CAD.

 Below is a UML diagram of the system of ODEs that represent the entire Vancouver healthcare system for HIV patients.
 ![](MD_files/figure-html/Sim_Monster_070817.png)